seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Belike, for joy the emperor hath a son.

 **DEMETRIUS**
-Soft! who comes here?
+Soft! who comes here? /

 *Enter a Nurse, with a blackamoor Child in her arms*

 **Nurse**
-Good morr ow, lords:
+/ Good morrow, lords:
 O, tell me, did you see Aaron the Moor?

 **AARON**